NTI-Game-Jam-2024/Unity-ECS-Template/README.md

 2. Create a new repository from this template.
 3. Clone and open in Unity to start your project.

-## Note
+## License

-This project is under the Unlicense, allowing free use.
-Contributions and forks are not enabled.
+This project is under the Unlicense, allowing unrestricted use.
+Note: Contributions and forks are not enabled.

+Feel free to adjust this template as necessary to better fit the specifics of your project.